anticline/The_Clock/README.md

 ToDo:

---add drawings for the matrix and the wiring
+- add drawings for the matrix and the wiring

---replace arduino nano with an esp, because of wifi and the ability to configure it remotely and the ability to sync time from a timeserver
+- replace arduino nano with an esp, because of wifi and the ability to configure it remotely and the ability to sync time from a timeserver

 ## Libraries